Aloha Airlines Flight 243: Accident

-Flight 243 departed from Hilo International Airport at 13:25 HST on April 28, 1988, with 5 crew members and 90 passengers on board (which included an air traffic controller travelling on the cockpit jumpseat), bound for Honolulu.
-Nothing unusual was noted during the pre-departure inspection of the aircraft, which had already completed three round-trip flights from Honolulu to Hilo, Maui, and Kauai earlier that day, all uneventful.
+Flight 243 departed from Hilo International Airport at 13:25 HST on April 28, 1988, with 5 crew members and 90 passengers on board (including an air traffic controller travelling on the cockpit jumpseat), bound for Honolulu.
+Nothing unusual was noted during the pre-departure inspection of the aircraft, which had already completed three uneventful round-trip flights between Honolulu and Hilo, Maui, and Kauai earlier that day.
 Meteorological conditions were checked, but no advisories for weather phenomena were reported along the air route, per AIRMETs or SIGMETs.

 After a routine takeoff and ascent, just as the aircraft had reached its normal flight altitude of 24000 ft, at 13:46, about 23 nmi south-southeast of Kahului on Maui, a section on the left side of the roof ruptured with a "whooshing" sound.
-The captain felt the aircraft roll to the left and right, and the controls went loose; the first officer noticed pieces of grey insulation "floating in the cockpit".
+The captain felt the aircraft roll to the left and right, and the controls went loose; the first officer noticed pieces of gray insulation "floating in the cockpit".
 The cockpit door had broken away and the captain could see "blue sky where the first-class ceiling had been."
 A large section of the roof had torn off, consisting of the entire top half of the aircraft skin extending from just behind the cockpit to the fore-wing area, a length of about 18 ft.